stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Scalar
 ++++++

-In Dynamo0.3 API a scalar is a single value variable that can be either real or integer.
+In the Dynamo0.3 API a scalar is a single-valued variable that can be either real or integer.
 Real scalars are identified with ``GH_REAL`` and integer scalars are identified with ``GH_INTEGER`` metadata.